koop4/java_reps/README.md

 es3:
     contain a program whose goal is to read a single word from prompt command and tell if its in ascending order.
     It is considered in ascending order if all letter ar alphabetically ordered in that way.
+es4:
+    contain a program whose goal is to read a single word from prompt command and tell if its in ascending order.
+    It is considered in ascending order if all letter ar alphabetically ordered in that way.